Dickinson High School (Dickinson, North Dakota): History

 In March 1966, voters approved the $1,525,000 bond issue for construction.
 The new high school, Dickinson High School, was designated as one of the two area vocational high schools in North Dakota.
 Several outbuildings and a new auditorium were added over the years.

 The 1981–1982 school year saw the largest student enrollment in the district's history, with 1,041 students in the high school.
 The former Central High became A.L.
 Hagen Junior High in 1968, when the new Dickinson High School was built on Empire Road north of town.

 In 1994, Dickinson adopted the block scheduling system, in which students attend only four courses a day, each 90 minutes long, enabling them to earn more class credits than in other schools (which traditionally mandate seven courses per day).
 They have recently added the "opportunity period," which allows a 30-minute period for lunch.
 In this time the students can work on homework, tests, or whatever the teacher assigns.
 This takes place three days a week and freshmen are required to attend.
 If the other classes do not need the extra help, they get an extended lunch.

+The school is currently undergoing an expansion and renovation.
+The new addition will open in early 2027.